RookiePlayers/timeit/vsc-extension-quickstart.md

 ### First-time setup

-When a sink (like Jira) is selected, TimeIt prompts you for:
+When a sink (like Jira) is selected, Clockit prompts you for:

 - Domain (e.g., `yourteam.atlassian.net`)
 - Email